Position

 • Proven experience as a Requirements Analyst or similar role.

-• Strong understanding of requirements gathering and analysis techniques.
+• Strong understanding of requirements gathering techniques and methodologies.

 • Excellent communication and interpersonal skills.